smaurice101/readthedocs/docs/source/tmlbuilds.rst

    * - agenttoolfunctions
      - This is the key field that will link the tools (python functions) to the

         supervisor agent that will execure the tools.
-The tools are feined in ref:`STEP 9b: Agent Tool`
+The tools are feined in ref:`STEP 9b: Agents' Tools`

         FORMAT: <tool_function:agent_name:system_prompt,tool_function2:agent_name2:sysemt_prompt2,....>